-- implementation of a business continuity plan including Pandemic Response Plan - incorporating advice from the Department of Human Services including antiviral program (once it has established program) - conduct organisational scenario activity - conduct business impact analysis with individual areas.
+• implementation of a business continuity plan including Pandemic Response Plan

+- incorporating advice from the Department of Human Services including antiviral program (once it has established program) - conduct organisational scenario activity - conduct business impact analysis with individual areas.

-7.3.4.2 Environmental contribution
+7.4.1.9.
+Environmental contribution

-The environmental contribution is an initiative of the State Government.
+The environmental contribution is an initiative of the Victorian Government.
 Water corporations are required to contribute funding towards water related initiatives seeking to promote the sustainable management of water and to address adverse impacts to the environment associated with use.

 Barwon Water has been advised by the Department of Sustainability and Environment an annual environmental contribution amount of \$3.9M per annum will be required during the regulatory period.
-This reflects a 6.25 per cent increase as a result of inflationary increases.
-This forecast corporate expenditure has been allocated to sewer and water services based on connection data of 47 per cent and 53 per cent respectively.
+This forecast expenditure has been allocated to sewer and water services based on connection data of 47 per cent and 53 per cent respectively.

-7.3.4.3 Information systems
+7.4.1.10.
+Information systems

-Barwon Water is replacing the existing Geospatial Information System (ProFIS) with a new web based system provided by Open Spatial.
-This new system currently has licence and maintenance agreement costs of \$250K.
+Barwon Water is replacing the existing Geospatial Information System with a new web based system provided by Open Spatial.
+This has licence and maintenance agreement costs of \$250K.
 The old system is no longer viable to be maintained due to changes in the Industry.